 \begin{proof} Let $P_n^{(0)} = \G(n, \frac{a+b}{2n}, \frac{a+b}{2n}, \rho)$ and $P_n^{(1)}$ = $\G(n, \frac{a}{n}, \frac{b}{n}, \rho)$.
 Then consider the same constant $\delta > 0$ from the proof of Theorem \ref{thm:census} and denote the event sequence $E_n = \{\text{Overlap}(x|_{\Tilde{x}_i =0},\hat{x}|_{\Tilde{x}_i =0}) \geq \frac{\delta}{2}\}$ where $\hat{x}$ is our semi-supervised census estimator.
 We have

 \end{proof}

+Recall that distinguishability and weak recovery are equivalent in the sense that they share the same phase transition threshold.
+In the semi-supervised setting, it is straightforward that the weak recovery implies distinguishability.
+So, Theorem \ref{thm:census} suggests that in this case, SBM and ERM are always distinguishable, which is also equivalent to Corollary \ref{distinguishable}.
+Hence, the two problems share the same solvable region as well.

-\section{Semi-supervised SDP}
+\section{Semi-Supervised SDP}

 We have seen that the census method solves the semi-supervised community detection problem.
-But the algorithm is desirable in practice only when the amount of revealed labels is sufficient to support a reasonable performance.
-In other words, it has no unsupervised 'fallback' built in.
+However, the algorithm is desirable in practice only when the amount of revealed labels is sufficient to support a reasonable performance.
+In other words, it has no unsupervised `fallback' built-in.
 Meanwhile, SDPs enjoy nice properties like optimality and robustness as mentioned earlier.
-It is also well known that approximate information about the extremal cuts of graphs can be obtained by computing the optimizer for SDP of their adjacency matrix, see for example \cite{Goemans1995ImprovedAA}.
-From both a practical and a mathematical point of view, we are interested in developing an SDP based semi-supervised clustering approach, and through which we shall be able to see the models, algorithms and phase transitions with a fresh perspective.
+It is also well known that approximate information about the extremal cuts of graphs can be obtained by computing the optimizer for the SDP of their adjacency matrix, for example \citep{Goemans1995ImprovedAA}.
+From both a practical and a mathematical point of view, we are interested in developing an SDP-based semi-supervised clustering approach, through which we shall be able to see the models, algorithms, and phase transitions with a fresh perspective.

 In this section, we will focus on the hypothesis testing formulation of the community detection problem.
 We have discussed the equivalency between it and the non-vanishing overlap formulation under the unsupervised setting.
-In the semi-supervised scenario it is still an interesting question to ask whether there exists a test that can distinguish SBMs from ERMs.
+In the semi-supervised scenario, it is still an interesting question to ask whether there exists a test that can distinguish SBMs from ERMs.
 Here we understand ERM as the special case of SBM with $a = b$.
 It also has ground truth of labels, which is uniformly random under the balance constraint.
 Given that they are originally contiguous when $\text{SNR} \leq 1$, we want to show that revealed labels together with random graphs can separate them.

-\subsection{SDP for community detection}
+\subsection{SDP for Community Detection}

-Under the Planted Bisection Model \ref{PBM}, the Maximum A Posteriori (MAP) estimator is equivalent to the Maximum Likelihood estimator, which is given by min-bisection, i.e., a balanced partition with the least number of crossing edges.
+Under the Planted Bisection Model specified in Definition \ref{PBM}, the MAP estimator is equivalent to the Maximum Likelihood estimator, which is given by min-bisection, i.e.,\ a balanced partition with the least number of crossing edges.
 Formally, it can be written the following optimization problem,